eXtremeDB for reliable mission-critical systems that cannot fail.

 The Boeing Company, maker of the world-leading AH-64D Apache Longbow multi-role combat helicopter, is using the XML-enabled, High Availability version of the eXtremeDB in-memory database system (IMDS) as part of research and development on the vehicle’s critical real-time on-board systems.

 Within the Apache Longbow, the eXtremeDB real-time database will manage secure, digitized battlefield data. eXtremeDB’s XML interface will facilitate communications, both internally and between the attack helicopter and external (ground and air) systems.
 Embedded software including eXtremeDB will run on airborne PowerPC processors and a commercial real-time operating system (RTOS).
 The program is being developed by The Boeing Company’s Phantom Works organization in Mesa, Arizona.

-The eXtremeDB High Availability Edition provides the highest degree of reliability for the Apache’s mission-critical systems. eXtremeDB’s streamlined design and in-memory deployment deliver the near-zero-latency responsiveness required for advanced systems like a combat helicopter.
+The eXtremeDB High Availability module provides the highest degree of reliability for the Apache’s mission-critical systems. eXtremeDB’s streamlined design and in-memory deployment deliver the near-zero-latency responsiveness required for advanced systems like a combat helicopter.

 Operating System: Commercial RTOS